kshitijSing/palo/README.md

 This project is an effort to create a complete set of community-based documentations for the series of Loongson MIPS chips.
 See MIPS run, and see Loongson run!

 The priority of the project for now is to create a relative complete document (two volumes) for the Loongson 3B1500 processor in Hindi first, then in English.

+Documentation is also required for all the changes.